 Skip to content

-FTRC.BLOG / Europe / Germany / Berlin / Parliament of Trees against Violence and War
+FTRC.BLOG / Europe / Germany / Berlin / The Parliament of Trees: Where Nature Remembers the Berlin Wall

-The installation was created back in 1990, right after the fall of the Berlin Wall, and it’s made of trees, memorial stones, some parts and pieces of the border fortifications and the names of the 258 people that died trying to cross the Berlin Wall.
+The installation was created in 1990, right after the fall of the Berlin Wall, and it’s made of trees, memorial stones, some parts and pieces of the border fortification, and the names of the 258 people who died trying to cross the Berlin Wall.

 The Parliament of Trees stands in the former no-man’s land and is made of 58 pieces of the Berlin Wall.
-But this is not the centre piece here.
+But this is not the centerpiece here.
 Everything in this memorial is about the trees.
-Trees planted by the prime ministers of the sixteen states that formed the unified Germany.
+Trees were planted by the sixteen states’ prime ministers that formed the unified Germany.
 Sixteen trees stand there today and are the foundation for this environmental art piece.

-But, when Marie-Elisabeth-Lüders-Haus was erected nearby, things didn’t look well for the Parliament of Trees.
-Some people believed it would be destroyed but it ended up being only slightly reduced.
+But, when Marie-Elisabeth-Lüders-Haus was erected nearby, the plans for the Parliament of Trees didn’t look well.
+Some believed it would be destroyed, but it was only slightly reduced.

-You can reach the Parliament of Trees and the Wall Memorial from the Schiffbauerdamm promenade from 11:00 to 17:00 and admission is free.
+You can reach the Parliament of Trees and the Wall Memorial from the Schiffbauerdamm promenade from 11:00 to 17,00; admission is free.

 Adele-Schreiber-Krieger-Straße